 Sociology / Business Administration, Bachelor of Arts / Master of Business Administration

-Students in the combined degree program may enroll in four or more approved graduate courses while still working toward their undergraduate degrees.
+Students in the dual degree program may enroll in four or more approved graduate courses while still working toward their undergraduate degrees.
 These graduate courses count toward both the undergraduate and eventual graduate degrees, and incur no additional charges to the student while he or she is still matriculated as an undergraduate.

 By completing undergraduate requirements during the first four years, students are assured of the bachelor’s degree if for any reason they decide not to complete the master’s degree.
-Graduate level courses that are applied to the baccalaureate degree as part of the major may not be applied to a graduate degree should the student decide not to complete the combined degree program.Back to top
+Graduate level courses that are applied to the baccalaureate degree as part of the major may not be applied to a graduate degree should the student decide not to complete the dual degree program.

-Students should apply for admission to the combined BA/MBA program during the second semester of their sophomore years, in consultation with their advisors and the respective undergraduate and graduate deans.
+Students should apply for admission to the dual BA/MBA program during the second semester of their sophomore years, in consultation with their advisors and the respective undergraduate and graduate deans.
 Ideal candidates for the program demonstrate the ability to meet the same entrance requirements as for all Peter J. Tobin College of Business graduate programs:

 - an overall B (3.0) average in their undergraduate courses

-- a B (3.0) average in the business core courses, and
+- a B (3.0) average in the business core courses

-Students must also have a minimum 3.5 GPA in at least four undergraduate courses in Sociology and are expected to maintain grades commensurate with the requirements for entry into this combined degree program while matriculated.
+Students must also have a minimum 3.5 GPA in at least four undergraduate courses in Sociology and are expected to maintain grades commensurate with the requirements for entry into this dual degree program while matriculated.